Germany's far-right AfD feels shunned by its opponents in the Bundestag | DW | 16.12.2021

 Ralph Brinkhaus, leader of the conservative CDU/CSU parliamentary group, told public broadcaster ZDF that he found it "questionable whether it was wise to have someone in that position who belongs to a party whose members are certainly on the fringes and beyond the fringes of our free democratic basic order."

-When the other committee members rejected Hess via a secret ballot, AfD parliamentary group leader Timo Chrupalla called this an example of a "systematic policy of exclusion."He was referring also to the AfD candidates for vice parliamentary speaker, which all failed to get the necessary majority.
+When the other committee members rejected Hess via a secret ballot, AfD parliamentary group leader Timo Chrupalla cried: "systematic policy of exclusion."He was referring also to the AfD candidates for vice parliamentary speaker, which all failed to get the necessary majority.

-A political scientist at the NRW School of governance, Isabelle Borucki, says the move is clearly to show that there's a firewall against any efforts that are hostile to democracy.
+A political scientist at the NRW School of governance, Isabelle Borucki, says the move is an attempt to show that there's a firewall against any efforts that are hostile to democracy.

 "We're seeing more radicalization in our country right now.
-And for the other factions to shut out a party that has suspected links to such radicalized group is simply consequent," Borucki told DW.
+And for the other factions to shut out a party that has suspected links to such radicalized group is simply consistent," Borucki told DW.

 Parliamentary committees are set up at the beginning of every term to assist the Bundestag in adopting new laws and amending existing legislation.
 The members discuss policy related to their specialized area and draw up recommendations that can serve as the groundwork for decisions made on the plenary floor.